Ktopper/vibe-coding-spec-starter-kit/QUICK_REFERENCE_CARD.md

 - ✅ You use Prompt #21 when AI drifts
 - ✅ You verify every feature works
 - ✅ You run security checks before shipping
-- ✅ You feel like a System Poet (orchestrator)
+- ✅ You feel like a System ninja (orchestrator)

 ---